-- 2.1 Residential Sector Sixteen covers part of the area of the Central East 'C' Residential Precinct (Plan No. 011).
-It is bounded by Central East 'B' Residential Precinct (Plan No. 006) and Residential Sector Thirteen (Plan No. 011-1000) to the south, Central East 'B' Residential Precinct and future urban residential development to the west, future linear park and urban residential development to the north, and Discovery Drive to the east.
+- 2.1 Residential Sector Thirty-Three covers the south western portion of the Woodside Residential Precinct (Plan No. 017).
+It is bounded by Discovery Drive to the west, the proposed major open space district and local playing fields to the south, and future urban residential development to the north and east.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 4.0 hectares.
-After dedication of land for roads and parks the residential area will be approximately 1.9 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 5.6 hectares.
+This total area includes areas to be dedicated for roads and parks as well as the residential lots. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.